Zeros of Dirichlet $L$-functions on the critical line: Introduction

 holds, where $A\geq 6$ is any fixed constant, and $Q$ is sufficiently large in terms of $A$.
 This implies that at least 56\% of zeros of a family of Dirichlet $L$-functions in the domain $(\log Q)^{6}\leq \Im (s) \leq (\log Q)^{A}$ are simple and on the critical line.
 In that paper they used Levinson's mollifier associated to a polynomial $P(x)=x$.
 They mentioned that by choosing the best possible polynomial, one can prove that the proportion of simple critical zeros is at least 58.65\%.
 In the same situation, Wu \cite{W} proved that more than 80.12\% of zeros of a family of Dirichlet $L$-functions are distinct, and that more than 60.24\% of zeros of a family of Dirichlet $L$-functions are simple.
-In addition, he improved these proportions to 83.21\% and 66.43\% assuming the Generalized Riemann Hypothesis .
+In addition, he improved on these proportions to 83.21\% and 66.43\% assuming the Generalized Riemann Hypothesis .

-In this paper, to evaluate the proportion of critical zeros, we use slightly different definitions.
-Let $W(x)$ be a smooth function compactly supported on $[1,2]$.
+In this paper, to estimate the proportion of critical zeros, we use slightly different definitions.
+Let $W(x)$ be a smooth function compactly supported in $[1,2]$.
 For $Q, T \geq 3$, put

-where the subscript $\flat$ means that the summation is restricted to even primitive characters.
+where the subscript $\flat$ means that the summation is restricted to all even primitive characters.
 We also define ${\cal N}_{0}(T, Q)$ and ${\cal N}_{0}^{'}(T,Q)$ by replacing $N(T, \chi)$ in (\ref{5}) with $N_{0}(T, \chi)$, $N_{0}^{'}(T, \chi)$, respectively.
 In \cite{CIS3}, Conrey, Iwaniec and Soundararajan established a formula of mean square of the product of a Dirichlet $L$-function and a Dirichlet polynomial of length $Q^{\theta}$ with $0<\theta <1$ (see Theorem 1.2 below).
 This formula enables us to compute mollified moments of Dirichlet $L$-functions with mollifier of length $Q^{\theta}$, $0<\theta <1$.
 In the same paper they mentioned without proof that by using Feng's mollifier instead of Levinson's, one can improve the results of \cite{CIS2} and obtain

 The value $3/5$ is close to the lower bound for the proportion of critical zeros of the Riemann zeta-function assuming so called the $\theta =1$ conjecture (see \cite{F}).
-The main purpose of this paper is to establish a complete proof of the evaluation of type (\ref{CIScritical}).
-The result is as follows. \begin{thm} For $(\log Q)^{2} \leq T \leq (\log Q)^{A}$, we have
+The main purpose of this paper is to establish a complete proof of the estimation of type (\ref{CIScritical}).
+We prove the following theorem. \begin{thm} For $(\log Q)^{2} \leq T \leq (\log Q)^{A}$, we have